adridipietro/DataStructuresAlgos/data_structures/stacks_queues/stacks_queues.md

 * Push O(1) -- add item to stack
 * Peek O(1) -- first element of stack (last added in)

+Realistic example of a stack is browser 'back' and 'forward' functionality; the last page we visited is what produced when clicked 'back'.

+Stacks have tops and bottoms; we can build these things with either arrays or linked lists.

 ## Queues

 FIRST IN FIRST OUT (FIFO)